-DOE is retaining CBECS as the baseline for commercial buildings and RECS as the baseline for multi-family high-rise and low-rise residential buildings with one exception.
-In the NOPR, DOE proposed to use include the category “multi-family in 5 or more units” in the commercial building and multi-family high-rise residential building requirements.
-As defined in the final Sustainable Design rulemaking, a “multi-family high-rise residential building” is a residential building that contains three or more dwelling units and that is designed to be four or more stories above grade.
-It is possible that a building could have four or more stories above grade but not have five or more units.
-DOE believe that such buildings designs would be rare and would have energy consumption patterns similar to such buildings with five or more units.
-To avoid a potential gap in coverage of the building types, DOE is using “multi-family high-rise residential building” in place of “multi-family in 5 or more units.”
+DOE proposes to retain CBECS as the baseline for commercial buildings and RECS as the baseline for multi-family high-rise and low-rise residential buildings with one exception.
+In the NOPR, DOE proposed to include the category “multi-family in 5 or more units” in the commercial building and multi-family high-rise residential building requirements.
+A “multi-family high-rise residential building” is a residential building that contains three or more dwelling units and that is designed to be four or more stories above grade.
+It is possible that a building could have four or more stories above grade, but fewer than five units.
+DOE believes that such buildings designs would be rare and would have energy consumption patterns similar to such buildings with five or more units.
+To avoid a potential gap in coverage of the building types, DOE proposes to use “multi-family high-rise residential building” in place of “multi-family in 5 or more units.”
 In addition, regarding the definition of health care (outpatient) facilities with diagnostic medical equipment, the reference to diagnostic equipment is from the current CBECS building types under which agencies have been reporting.
-Agencies should continue to apply that term consistent with CBECS reporting.
+DOE proposes that agencies continue to apply that term consistent with CBECS reporting.

-In response to comments, DOE has decided to use the analysis from ORNL for the ASHRAE Standard 100 Revision Committee to expand the CBECS data from 12 to 48 commercial building types.
+In response to comments, DOE preliminarily has decided to use the analysis from ORNL for the ASHRAE Standard 100 Revision Committee to expand the CBECS data from the twelve building categories used in the NOPR to the 48 commercial building types used in today’s rule.
 (As noted in the NOPR, the phrases “principal building activity” and “building types” are used interchangeably in CBECS and RECS documents.
 For the sake of consistency, this document only uses the phrase “building type.”)
 While ORNL was conducting the climate adjustment for DOE, as DOE indicated it would conduct in the NOPR, it coordinated its work with the ASHRAE Standard 100 Revision Committee, which had a need for similar work.
 While developing the climate adjustment method, ORNL also developed a methodology to parse the CBECS and RECS microdata into more building types.
-As a result, as part of its public comment on today’s rule, the ASHRAE Standard 100 Revision Committee requested that DOE use these building types.
-Although the reduction requirement for multi-family high-rise residential buildings (as that term is defined in the Sustainable Design rulemaking as) comes from the RECS database, DOE has decided to include the requirements in the tables for 10 CFR part 433 to maintain the scope of coverage of part 433 versus part 435 building types.
+As a result, as part of its public comment on today’s rulemaking, the ASHRAE Standard 100 Revision Committee requested that DOE use these building types.
+Although the reduction requirement for multi-family high-rise residential buildings comes from the RECS database, DOE proposes to include the requirements in the tables for 10 CFR part 433 to maintain the scope of coverage of part 433 versus part 435 building types.

 2. Climate Adjustment

 The maximum allowable fossil fuel-generated energy consumption values in Tables 1 and 2 of the NOPR were based on national averages not adjusted for climate.
 The NOPR noted that the limited number of buildings surveyed by CBECS and RECS data does not always allow for a direct estimate of building energy use by climate zone and building type because there are only a few surveyed buildings that fit into some building type/climate zone groups.
 75 FR 63406.
-However, DOE noted that it believed a climate adjustment is necessary to provide reasonable baselines and, therefore, stated that DOE is developing fossil fuel-generated reduction requirements based on building type and then applying a climate zone as defined in the baseline energy efficiency standards at 10 CFR Parts 433 and 435.
+However, DOE noted that it believed a climate adjustment is necessary to provide reasonable baselines and, therefore, stated that DOE is developing fossil fuel-generated reduction requirements based on building type and then applying a climate zone as defined in the baseline energy efficiency standards at 10 CFR parts 433 and 435.
 75 FR 63406.
 DOE requested comments on including a climate adjustment.